swift-otel/swift-otel/Examples/hello-world-hummingbird-server/README.md

 ## Overview

+This example bootstraps the logging, metrics, and tracing Swift subsystems to export logs, metrics, and traces to file, Prometheus, and Jaeger, respectively, via an OTel Collector.

-This example package configures and starts a Hummingbird HTTP server along with its associated middleware for instrumentation.
+It then starts a Hummingbird HTTP server along with its associated middleware for instrumentation.

 ## Testing

-The example uses [Compose](https://docs.docker.com/compose) to run a set of containers to collect and visualize the traces from the server, which is running on your local machine.
+The example uses [Docker Compose](https://docs.docker.com/compose) to run a set of containers to collect and visualize the telemetry from the server, which is running on your local machine.

 ```none
 ┌──────────────────────────────────────────────────────────────────────┐